Teaching Your Dog to Stay

 Once you have mastered a duration of stay at about 20 seconds, with you standing right in front of your dog, you can practice bungee stays.

 When the dog is seated, standing or down in front of you, give the stay cue with your hand and the word stay.
-Back up one step, click/yes, and give your dog a treat when you return to your dog.
-If your dog is successful you can then back up two steps, click/yes, and treat.
-Then do three steps.
-Keep doing this until you can back up about 10 steps and also return to your dog.
+Back up one step, click/yes, immediately return to your dog and give him the treat where he was in a stay.
+If your dog handles one step back correctly a few times then do two steps back, then three etc. Keep doing this until you can back up about 10 steps and also return to your dog.

 A few tips for success: